One Year After the Anti-Gay Purge in Chechnya

 Throughout 2017 the Russian LGBT Network received over 170 requests for help and managed to relocate 106 members of LGBT community to safe houses.
 A majority of the survivors (88) were further relocated abroad due to elevated risk of continued persecution and retribution both on part of authorities as well as family members and relatives.

-“Despite numerous efforts of both local and international organizations and international state representatives, local or federal authorities never properly investigated the cases of persecution based on sexual orientation and gender identity in the Chechen Republic.
+“Despite numerous efforts of both local and international organisations and international state representatives, local or federal authorities never properly investigated the cases of persecution based on sexual orientation and gender identity in the Chechen Republic.
 The impunity surrounding the grave violations has to be addressed and the perpetrators must be held to account,” says Magnus Kolsjö, Acting President of RFSL.

-Last year, the President of Russia, Vladimir Putin, and the Russian government have been addressed by Heads of European states, different diplomatic missions and international organizations, requesting a proper investigation of the violations reported above.
+Last year, the President of Russia, Vladimir Putin, and the Russian government have been addressed by Heads of European states, different diplomatic missions and international organisations, requesting a proper investigation of the violations reported above.
 As a result of active work of the Russian human rights defenders and journalists of Novaya Gazeta, the Federal Human Rights Ombudsman, Tatyana Moskalkova, made a commitment of raising the issue of the situation in Chechnya, with the Russian President.
 During the meeting Vladimir Putin promised to take measures ensuring the investigation of the matter by the Federal authorities.
 The investigation, however, was conducted not by Federal, but regional authorities, resulting in no revealed violations, despite the testimonies submitted by the human rights defenders.

 “Despite the fact that media attention around the events in Chechnya has since dimmed, the human rights defenders have evidence that the crackdown continues.
 The LGBT-community needs continued protection along with those human rights defenders working persistently to stand up for their rights,” says Joanna Kurosz, Programme Director for Eurasia, Civil Rights Defenders.